ahembree/ansible-hms-docker/README.md

 Once the playbook has finished running, it may take up to a few minutes for the SSL certificate to be generated (if enabled).

 If you do not already have a "wildcard" DNS record setup for the domain you used on your LOCAL DNS server (such as `*.home.local`), create this record to point to the IP address of the server.
 If you enabled Cloudflare DDNS, an "ombi" public A record will be created.

+You can also create individual A records for each container listed in the table below.

 If the above DNS requirements are met, you can then access the containers by using the following URLs (substituting `{{ domain }}` for the domain you used):